-Examples from the III of vehicles that generally need classic car insurance include:
+Vehicles that generally need classic car insurance include:

 In addition to a qualifying vehicle, classic car insurance policies also have requirements on how you use the vehicle.
 These include:

-Limited use requirements: The classic car can’t be your primary vehicle, and there may be maximum usage and mileage requirements.
+Limited use requirements: A classic car can’t be your primary vehicle, and there may be maximum usage and mileage requirements.
 Many policies also include travel restrictions, so if you’re planning on driving your car often (or even sporadically to car shows), ensure that you purchase a policy that permits it.

-Secure storage requirements: Classic car policies often require that your vehicle be in a locked garage or storage unit.
+Secure storage requirements: Classic car policies often require that your vehicle be kept in a locked garage or storage unit.